On the far northeast tip of Indonesia’s Sulawesi island, you’ll find Lembeh, a small island separated from the mainland by the Lembeh Strait.

 Although the island itself doesn’t have too much to see, the real attractions lie just underneath the surface in the Lembeh Strait.

-Also called macro diving, muck diving is a great way to see critters such as nudibranchs, seahorses, worms, slugs, squid, and other bottom-dwelling fish.
-Photographers will find themselves in heaven in these waters.
+Also called macro diving, muck diving is a great way to see critters such as nudibranchs, seahorses, hairy frogfish, worms, slugs, squid, and pipefish.
+Underwater photographers will find themselves in heaven in these waters.
 Just don’t forget to bring a macro lens.

-Lembeh may very well be the best place on Earth to go muck diving.
+The waters around Lembeh Island may very well be the best muck diving spot on Earth.
 Although there are hardly any reefs to be found in the Lembeh Strait, the unique mucky ecosystem is still vibrant and alive.

 The strait has very slow-flowing currents, making it relatively easy to swim along without kicking up sediment.
 Once you have the chance to discover all the amazing macro critters, make sure you don’t miss some of the shipwrecks in the Lembeh Strait.